dmxt/dmxt-blog/content/blog/implement-disqus-to-gatsby/index.md

 1. You have to register a new (or pre-existing) account before setup.
 Link: https://disqus.com/admin/install/
 2. Start configuring Disqus for "Your site" similar to the following:
-![Enter the field: webite name](images/disqus-setting.png) Remember the "Wesite Name" field, you'll need it to enter in a config
+![Enter the field: webite name](images/disqus-setting.png) Remember the "Wesite Name" field, you'll need it to enter a config down the line:

 # 2. Installation:
 **A. Install on `npm`**